|On this page…|

 You can model an extrusion using the SimMechanics™ shape General Extrusion.
 Examples of extrusions include the I-beam and box-beam shapes.
 In this example, you model a simple solid with I-beam shape using the General Extrusion shape.
 For an example that shows you how to model a box beam, see Model Box Beam.

 The [0 0] coordinate identifies the solid reference frame origin.
 To place the reference frame at the center of the I-beam, specify the coordinates so that the [0 0] coordinate is at the cross-section center.
-Because the I-beam cross-section is symmetric about the vertical axis, you need only define the coordinates for one cross-section half—e.g, the right half.
+Because the I-beam cross-section is symmetric about the horizontal and vertical axes, you need only define the coordinates for one cross-section half—e.g, the right half.
 You can then define the left half coordinates in terms of the right half coordinates.

 By parameterizing the cross-section coordinates in terms of relevant I-beam dimensions, you can quickly change the I-beam dimensions without having to reenter the cross-section coordinates.
 The figure shows the cross-section dimensions and coordinates that you must specify to represent the I-beam.